corva-ai/corva-example-python-apps/docs/scheduled.md

 ## Data Time Scheduled

 Data time scheduling is based on the time of the received data.
 For example, if the app is scheduled to run every 10 minutes and 20 minutes of new data is received, 2 events will be created.
 One invoke may contain 1 or more events, each having different time range.
-This is to minimize the overhead caused by separate invokes when the well is catching up to real time.
+This is to minimize the overhead that would be caused by having a separate invoke for every event when the well is catching up to real time.

 Since this scheduling type is not based on the clock, invokes might occur in irregular intervals.
 If the app fails to execute the events (e.g. throws an error or times out), events will be resent for 48 hours in order to prevent data loss since the apps typically rely on the time ranges specified in the events.

-This type is suitable for applications that perform calculations based on the event interval.
+This type is suitable for applications that perform calculations based on the event time ranges.
 Good examples are summary apps with fixed intervals.

 ### Events